How to Sum Multiple Excel Rows?

 Individual Cell Reference Example: SUM (A1, A5, A6)

-The first method is not the popular one because we need to select the cells individually whereas in the second method we can simply select the range of cells with an excel shortcut key.
+The first method is not the popular one because we need to select the cells individually, whereas, in the second method, we can simply select the range of cells with an excel shortcut keyExcel Shortcut KeyAn Excel shortcut is a technique of performing a manual task in a quicker way..

-The second method is the best suited for 99% of the cases.
-For an example look at the below data.
+The second method is best suited for 99% of the cases.
+For example, look at the below data.

 We have data all the way from A1 to the A14 cell.
 We need a total in the C3 cell.